Become a landlord with a large buy-to-let mortgage loan - Trinity Finance

 Jonathan Smith – (CeMAP, BA Hons, Aff SWW, CeRER)

-If you’re considering buying a property as an investment to rent out to tenants, you need a buy-to-let mortgage.
+Whether you’re a first-time landlord or want to add another property to your portfolio, a rental property makes a good investment.
+If you’re considering buying a property to rent out, you need a buy-to-let mortgage.
 This type of mortgage is secured against the property and tends to be more expensive than a standard residential mortgage.
-The key difference between the two is that the amount you can borrow is usually based on your anticipated rental income rather than solely taking your salary into account.
+This is because a rental property poses a higher risk for lenders as a rental income isn’t guaranteed.
+The key difference between the two mortgage types is that the amount you can borrow is usually based on your anticipated rental income rather than solely taking your salary into account.

-Obtaining a buy-to-let mortgage is much harder as the criteria you need to meet are stricter but, at Trinity Finance, we’re here to help you throughout the process.
-We can check your eligibility for a buy-to-let mortgage and ensure you’re aware of the costs involved.
+Obtaining a buy-to-let mortgage involves meeting stricter criteria but, at Trinity Finance, we’re here to help you throughout the process.
+We can check your eligibility for a buy-to-let mortgage and ensure that you’re aware of the costs involved.
 Our mortgage brokers can also guide you on your responsibilities as a landlord, what to look for in an investment property and other considerations before proceeding with a buy-to-let arrangement.

 How does a buy-to-let mortgage work?